BGsalade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. printf "%.2f" $NUM | sort - Write's a script that prints a number with two decimal places, followed by a new line.
 14. printf '%x\n' $DECIMAL - Write a script that converts a number from base 10 to base 16
 15. tr `echo {a..z} | tr -d ' '` `echo {n..z} $(echo {a..m}) | tr -d ' '` | tr `echo {A..Z} | tr -d ' '` `echo {N..Z} $(echo {A..M}) | tr -d ' '` - Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16. perl -lne 'print if $. % 2 == 1' -Write a script that prints every other line from the input, starting with the first line.